vasilakisfil/Introspected-REST/README.md

 The query not only specifies what the client wants to retrieve but also it specifies the structure the response should have.
-Also, GraphQL supports an **introspection** process that clients can use in order to figure out the available fiels of each resource along with other useful information, like data types, the available operations those resource support (mutations in GraphQL terminoloty) etc.
+Also, GraphQL supports an **introspection** process that clients can use in order to figure out the available fields of each resource along with other useful information, like data types, the available operations those resource support (mutations in GraphQL terminology) etc.

 GraphQL solves common issues in networked APIs in a radical, unique way.
 Facebook engineers figured out that instead of trying to adapt